 To get a service card, you must register in person.
 This is not the case for a medical card where you can do an online evaluation.
 You must usually register for a public card in person by booking an appointment.
 This process requires your photograph and signature during the appointment.
 You must also carry proof of ID such as a passport.

-A public service card also requires you to bring proof of your location such as an electricity bill.
+This service card also requires you to bring proof of your location such as an electricity bill.
 After application, you will usually get your Public Services Card in the post within a week.

 Medical card vs public service card